ballerina-attic/open-api-based-service/README.md

 #### Understand the Swagger / OpenAPI specification
 The scenario that we use throughout this guide will base on a [OpenAPI / Swagger specification of a pet store web service](https://github.com/rosensilva/open-api-based-service/blob/master/petstore.json).
 The OpenAPI / Swagger specification contains all the required details about the pet store RESTful API.
-Additionally, You can use the Swagger View in Ballerina Composer to create and edit OpenAPI / Swagger files.
+Additionally, You can use the Swagger view in Ballerina Composer to create and edit OpenAPI / Swagger files.

 ##### Basic structure of petstore Swagger/OpenAPI specification
 ```json